maxzylam/PRS_methods/README.md

-# WRAPPER SCRIPT FOR POLYGENIC RISK SCORE ANALYSIS
+# HELPER SCRIPTS FOR POLYGENIC RISK SCORE ANALYSIS

 This wrapper consists of several helper scripts that would help the user carry out polygenic risk prediction in their own datasets give a set of summary statistics.
 The methods that the helper scripts are based on include tradtional polygenic risk scoring methods reported in Purcell et al., 2007 as part of the PLINK software, PRSCS reported by Ge et al., 2019, and the forthcoming PRSCSx - a cross ancestry version of PRSCS developed by Yunfeng, Ruan, Ge Tian and Hailiang Huang.
 All functions of the wrapper are consolidated in a single script, but would require various software and dependencies to be installed.